 When the chocolate ganache frosting has thickened into a pudding-like spreadable consistency, you can use it to frost the cake.
 If it is still too soft, you can set it in the freezer for a few minutes.
 If it is too hard, you can heat it in the microwave for 5 seconds.

 Start by frosting the sides of the cake.
-Holding your palette knife vertical to the cake, apply plenty of frosting to the sides, filling in any holes and uneven spots with the frosting.
+Holding your palette knife parallel to the cake, apply plenty of frosting to the sides, filling in any holes and uneven spots with the frosting.
 Smooth out the frosting and remove excess by scraping the sides of the cake with palette knife or cake scraper (or a ruler).
 Repeat until the sides are nicely covered.
 Then frost the top of the cake and scrape smooth.

 Decorate cake with colored sprinkles as desired.
 Chill cake over night before cutting into slices and serving.